-Guidelines for writing a Perfect ACS RPL Report
+Guidelines for writing a perfect

 - Use relevant job descriptions in your report that are closely related to the employment duties of the applied occupation according to the ANZSCO code list.

-If you follow such guidelines for the RPL report for ACS then you will be able to write an excellent RPL report.
+- If you follow such guidelines for the RPL report for ACS, then you will be able to write an excellent RPL report.

-Australian Computer Society (ACS) requires you to write two project reports to prepare a complete RPL for ACS Skills Assessment.
-One of the two projects must have been undertaken within the last 3 years of your visa application, and the other project should have been completed within the last 5 years of your visa application.
-While writing an RPL project report you should consider the following procedures:
+The Australian Computer Society (ACS) requires you to write two project reports to prepare a complete RPL for the ACS Skills Assessment.
+One of the two projects must have been undertaken within the last 3 years of your visa application, and the other should have been completed within the last 5 years.

 - Include all the database management techniques implemented in the project to showcase your DBMS skills.

-There is a high chance of getting a positive result in your Skills Assessment from ACS if you include all the above information in your RPL project report.
+There is a high chance of getting a positive result in your skills assessment from ACS if you include all the above information in your RPL project report.